HuinaLi/XoodooSat/README.md

 ```
 ./xoodoo -h
 Options:
- -a, --analysis analysis_mode    0 for differential, 1 for linear analysis (default 0).
+ -a, --analysis analysis_mode    0 for differential, 1 for linear Cryptanalysis (default 0).
  -r, --round round_num           How many rounds to trail (default 3).
  -w, --weight weight             The weight to bound for the trail (default 25).
  -t, --thread thread             The number of threads for the process (default 16).